 In the 17th century, sandals with upturned toes called mojiris were introduced.
 They are known to be a colorful type of footwear, with illustrations depicting them to be highly decorated.
 With the arrival of the English during the 18th century, their style was also integrated into their footwear.
 Some regions in India also have their own signature style, like the marhattis, which came from the Maharashta region, and the jutti from the Northern regions.

-Indian footwear can trace back its roots from the very beginning of their history.
-It has remained an important part of their past, with different styles attributed to different regions in the country.
-The elaborate and beautiful designs of these sandals and shoes show the rich and colorful tradition and culture of the country, and shows how important and revered the feet are in their culture.
+Shoes and slippers from India can trace back its roots the very beginning of their history.
+It has remained an important part of their history, with different styles attributed to different regions in the country.
+The elaborate and beautiful designs of these sandals (for women and men) and shoes show the rich and colorful tradition and culture of the country and shows how important and revered the feet are in their culture.

 What is Minal Footwear?

 Minal Footwear is an Indian manufacturing company, which produces quality footwear.
-With our success in India, we aim to provide stylish and quality footwear to the Philippines.
+With the company’s success in their native India, the company aims to provide stylish and quality slippers from India to the Philippines.

-Slippers from Minal Footwear are made out of polyurethane, which is a material that is both light and durable.
-This ensures that the slippers are non-slip, and remain, classy, fashionable, and trendy.
-Minal Footwear aims to provide our customers with the most stylish, affordable, and durable footwear that is worth your money.
+Slippers from Minal Footwear are made out of polyurethane, which is a light and durable material.
+This ensures that the slippers are non-slip (much like step-in slippers), and remain classy, fashionable, and trendy.
+Minal Footwear aims to provide its customers with the most stylish, affordable, and durable footwear that is worth your money.